 The Chicago native continues to seek out ways to create value for Angel fans, focusing not only on the game inside the lines, but on the entire ballpark experience.
 Carpino has guided the Angel brand with a focus on affordable pricing and providing a quality family environment.
 Under his leadership, Carpino's team has also established Angel Stadium as one of the premiere destinations in California for non-baseball events such as concerts, Supercross, Monster Truck and corporate events.

-As one of the initial executives that Arte Moreno appointed after taking ownership of the Club, the 2015 season marks Carpino's 12th with the team, having previously held the position of senior Vice President.
+As one of the initial executives that Arte Moreno appointed after taking ownership of the Club, the 2016 season marks Carpino's 13th with the team, having previously held the position of senior vice president.
 Carpino has led the Angels to unprecedented financial growth in the sponsorship, marketing and ticketing divisions.
-He oversaw the general manager selection process in 2011 and has assisted in the acquisition of high-profile Angels such as Albert Pujols and C.J.
-Wilson along with negotiating the Jered Weaver contract extension.
+He oversaw the general manager selection processes in 2011 & 2015 and has assisted in the acquisition of high-profile Angels such as Albert Pujols & Andrelton Simmons along with negotiating the Jered Weaver contract extension.

 Carpino's promotion followed six seasons as the Club's Senior Vice President of Sales and Marketing during which he oversaw all aspects of marketing, promotions and ticket sales for the Angels.
 He began his professional career in 1982 in the billboard industry, including stints in Tucson, AZ; Chicago, IL; Phoenix, AZ and Los Angeles, CA. In 1985, he joined Moreno at Outdoor Systems, a billboard company (which later became Viacom Outdoor in 2000 and CBS Outdoor in 2005) and spent 18 years in the Phoenix and Los Angeles markets.
 Carpino oversaw $200 million in sales for the western region.